GlaxoSmithKline's Science in the Summer Enrichment Program

 GSK Science in the Summer (SIS) is an enrichment program for children, administered by Morehead Planetarium and Science Center.
 SIS provides science education activities (from three to five days, depending on grade level) at a community site, usually a public library.
 SIS is currently available at 29 sites in nine counties, providing hands-on activities and demonstrations of science experiments.

 - Registration Guidelines

 - Schedule & Registration Link

-Science in the Summer is offered at three age levels:
+Science in the Summer is offered for children in three age levels: